 Elements from layer 2 included in network diagrams: Layer 2 is the data link layer of the network and allows you to see more enriched details about your network.
-Domotz network topology mapping is based on Layer 2 which enables you to see the following.
+Domotz network topology mapping is based on Layer 2, enabling you to see the following.

-- Firstly, how devices are connected to eachother.
+- See how devices are connected to each other.

 Elements from layer 1 included in network diagrams: This layer shows the physical links between devices.
 For example, the layout of cables.

-How automated network topology mapping can help with PCI compliance?
+How can topology mapping help with PCI compliance?

-An automated network topology map can help with PCI compliance in a couple of ways:
+An automated network topology map can help PCI compliance in several ways.
+They can offer the following benefits:

-- Firstly of all, automated diagrams providereal-time updates.
-They enable full visibility of a network and stay updated in real-time.
-If a new device joins a network, a hand drawn diagram quickly becomes out of date.
-You will need to update it manually on a recurring basis which is time-consuming.
+- Automated diagrams provide real-time updates.
+They enable complete visibility of a network and stay updated in real time.
+A hand-drawn diagram quickly becomes outdated if a new device joins a network.
+You will need to update it manually regularly, which is time-consuming.

-- Secondly, it provides single source of truth.
-Hand drawn network diagrams quickly become outdated.
-Additionally, if hand drawn diagrams circulate via email, staff may not have the latest version.
-Using an automated network topology map ensures that you have an always up-to-date single source of truth and no legacy versions get passed around or used.
+- Automatic topology diagrams provide a single source of truth.
+Hand-drawn network diagrams quickly become outdated.
+Additionally, if hand-drawn diagrams circulate via email, staff may not have the latest version.
+Using an automated network topology map ensures that you have an always up-to-date single source of truth, and no legacy versions get passed around or used.

-- Finally, it removes the hassle.
-It’s pretty clear that network diagramming is most likely not your favorite task (or anyone’s for that matter).
-This means that you should use a program (like Domotz) to help remove the hassle of documenting your network’s topology.
+- They also remove the hassle.
+Furthermore, network diagramming is most likely not your favorite task (or anyone’s, for that matter).
+This means you should use a program (like Domotz) to help remove the hassle of documenting your network’s topology.